 What Amuro was gesturing at was obvious enough, even to those in the hangar who were unable to hear the young junior Lieutenant's outbursts: the three Gundams were now painted in their own individualized and very non-regulation colors.
 Unit Alpha was now colored pure white with red highlights, Unit Beta was painted dark blue with gold and red highlights of its own, and Unit Gamma was painted in crimson with black highlights.
 Compared to their earlier standardized grey schemes, the Gundams were far more striking as well as visually distinguishable from each other; obviously they were mobile suits piloted by aces, or at least two of them were.

-Beside the change in colors, each unit also held the personal insignia of its pilot on their left shoulders, with Beta displaying Sleggar's blue enflamed phoenix, downward pointed sword clasped in its talons as always, and Gamma holding Sayla's black helmed woman over a grey shield.
+Beside the change in colors, each unit also held the personal insignia of its pilot on their left shoulders, with Beta displaying Sleggar's red eagle emblazoned over a golden 'S', and Gamma holding Sayla's silver hawk over the enlarged 'A'.
 For Unit Alpha, as Amuro hadn't possessed a personal sigil of his own, Sleggar had decided to make one for him: a red tinted 'A' with a highly angular and pointed shape, the two "lines" that formed either end crossing on the right and forming the complete "letter" toward the left.
 The Commander had claimed that it was meant to reference to Amuro's 'unique' first name and not his Gundam's designation, and that while it was somewhat 'plain' for his personal tastes, it otherwise worked.
 Even so, he still gave Amuro the option of altering it if he wished, just like the color scheme.

 The changes were made no sooner than when High Command had "officially" assigned Unit Beta and Unit Gamma to the two Shrike pilots over a direct line of communications with Earth; in fact, they were the first orders out of Sleggar's mouth as soon as the transmission ended.
 To Amuro, it was no different than, if he remembered the term right, "highway robbery", more so due to the fact his Gundam had not been spared.
 Naturally, the younger and lower ranked pilot was very put off.
 "These are not model kits, Commander!
 You can't just change their colors around like that!"